StroeerSE/StroeerBeaconSDK_Android/readme.md

 ## Usage
 ### Android 6+ changes

 Since Android 6, it is necessary to have Location Permission set for the app.
-In order to do this, the Sdk user has to integrate an dialog which asks for this permission.
+In order to do this, the SDK user has to integrate an dialog which asks for this permission.
 See https://developer.android.com/training/permissions/requesting.html

 Also the Location service has to be enabled in the android settings!
 Otherwise it is not possible to scan for beacons.

 ### Prerequisites
-To use the whole functionality of the Sdk, it is necessary to declare some permissions.
-This is already done by the Sdks own Android-Manifest:
+To use the whole functionality of the SDK, it is necessary to declare some permissions.
+This is already done by the SDKs own Android-Manifest:
-#### Predefined hardware feature by Sdk
+#### Predefined hardware feature by SDK
-As the Sdk needs to make extensive use of the bluetooth-feature, it is necessary to set it as prerequisite for your app to function.
+As the SDK needs to make extensive use of the bluetooth-feature, it is necessary to set it as prerequisite for your app to function.
 ```xml
 <uses-feature android:name="android.hardware.bluetooth_le" android:required="true" />
 ```
-#### Predefined permissions by Sdk
+#### Predefined permissions by SDK
 To start and stop scanning for bluetooth low energy devices:
 ```xml
 <uses-permission android:name="android.permission.BLUETOOTH" />